tushar-mohan/pbctl/README.md

 PerfBrowser-CLI
 ===============

-The `pfb` utility provides a command-line interface to the PerfBrowser cloud service.
+The `pbctl` utility provides a command-line interface to the PerfBrowser cloud service.

 It allows for: